-The Sudden Ionospheric Disturbances (SID) table lists one line per SID event.
-This table gives the date, beginning, maximum, and ending time in UT of each event; an importance rating; a widespread index; the number of station reports by type; and the H-alpha and/or X-ray flare time, X-ray classification, and NOAA/USAF region number, if known.
-The selected times of beginning, maximum, and ending are usually those of a sudden phase anomaly (SPA).
+The Sudden Ionospheric Disturbances (SID) tables provide one line per SID event.
+The tables list the date, beginning, maximum and ending time in UT of each event; an importance rating; a widespread index; the number of station reports by type; and the H-alpha and/or X-ray flare time, X-ray classification and NOAA/USAF region number, if known.
+The selected times of beginning, maximum and ending are usually those of a sudden phase anomaly (SPA).
 The time chosen is selected considering the amplitude of the event and the time of the associated flare, if known.
 If SPA events are not available, shortwave fadeout (SWF) events are used to determine the times.
-In the table D = greater than, E = less than, U = approximate time.
-The importance rating is obtained by the subjective averaging of the importances reported by all stations for all the different types of SID.
+In the table the times are annotated with "D" being greater than, "E" being less than, "U" being the approximate time.
+The importance rating is obtained by the subjective averaging of the importance ratings reported by all stations for all the different types of SIDs.
 The importance rating is based on a scale of 1- the least to 3+ the most important.

 The degree of confidence of identifying the event is reported by the stations as a subjective estimate (definiteness rating).
 This helps to decide whether the reported event is an SID or not.
 From the reports believed to be SIDs, a widespread index is prepared based on their geographic positions.
 The index ranges from 1 (possible -- single station) to 5 (definite -- event noted over whole sunlit hemisphere).
 An index of 3 indicates that the event reports came from roughly the same 30 degree rectangular area.
 Some phenomena are listed if noted at only one location if a flare or other type of flare-associated effect was reported for that time.
-In the flare column an represents no flare patrol as yet available for the time of the event, and "No Flare" means that no flare was observed even though there was a flare patrol at that time.
+In the flare column an \ represents no flare patrol as yet available for the time of the event, and "No Flare" means that no flare was observed even though there was a flare patrol at that time.
 We consider also whether other reports are available from that longitude on that date.